- Student Life

 Those with associate, bachelor and master degrees or other college credits are allowed to transfer up to 16 credit hours to meet program requirements.

-In addition to the A.A.S. and certificate programs, SCCC also offers a Problem Gambling Course.
-This 4-credit course meets the requirements for the New York State OASAS 60 Hour Problem Gambling Curriculum– Treatment track, which is required for Problem Gambling certification (G).
+In addition to the A.A.S. and certificate programs, SCCC also offers a Problem Gambling Certificate.
+This 4-credit course meets the 60 hour educational requirements for the New York State OASAS Problem Gambling certificate.
 The curriculum focuses on the assessment and treatment of problem gambling.
 It provides a broad overview of the field of problem gambling which includes theories of causation, gambling trends, and theoretical treatment and prevention models, modalities, approaches and techniques.
 The course further explores the impact of problem gambling on the health and well-being of both individuals and communities including strategies that emphasize the collaborative community mental health model.
 Prerequisite: HUS 150 or current CASAC-T or CASAC documentation.

 For more information, please contact